kopiro/otto/README.md

 The actions must be placed in the `./src/actions` directory.

-If an action name is `hello.name`, the final file must be `./src/actions/hello/name.js`.

-If an action name is `hello`, the final must be `./src/actions/hello/index.js`.
+If an action name is `hello.name`, the final file must be `./src/actions/hello/name.js`; shorter, if an action name is `hello`, the final must be `./src/actions/hello/index.js`.

 ### Action output payload